Horizon West

 Pedestrian / bicycle sidewalk access from Hamlin Groves Trail, and from the intersection of Bridgewater Crossings Blvd. and Tiny Road.

-Restroom facilities (including a third “family” restroom), with water fountains and a bottle filler.
+Restroom facilities, with chilled water fountains and a chilled water bottle filler.

 A large playground, equipped with shade sails.

-A small picnic shelter with one picnic table.
+A small picnic shelter, northeast of the playground, with one picnic table.

-A larger southeast event/picnic pavilion with eight picnic tables, two charcoal grills, a bicycle rack, and water fountains.
+A larger event/picnic pavilion, ⅓ mile southeast of the playground.
+The large pavilion has eight picnic tables, two charcoal grills, a bicycle rack, and non-chilled water fountains.
+To contact Parks and Recreation about reserving the pavilion, call 407-254-9086 or email parks@ocfl.net.

 Approximately 6 miles of unpaved hiking trails.